 Data captured in cloudy conditions, where the sun is partly or fully obscured for portions of the flight, will suffer from anomalies such as the ones shown in these images.

 The accuracy of the reflectance values for data captured in these conditions is questionable.
 Additionally, these defects not only affect the color image but can also affect the vegetation indices.

 If capturing data in partly cloudy days is unavoidable, make sure that at least one reflectance panel image is captured in bright conditions.

 Including unique features and variability in your captures helps increase the accuracy of your output mosaic.
 While it may not be feasible to place unique features everywhere throughout your field, there are other positive actions you can take.
 One simple way to include variability in your data would be to make extra passes beyond your field, as outlined in the overlap section.
 The edges of the field are often feature-rich (roads, structures, cars, and others) while the center of a cornfield is quite homogeneous.
 Including the edges helps to tie it all together.

 It is extremely important to ensure that the camera is pointing at nadir (straight down) or as close to nadir as possible (even if you are flying over sloped terrain).
-There are several gimbal options available from integrators.
+The global shutter of the sensor allows for flight without a gimbal.
 If you are not using a gimbal, be sure to account for the tilt of the aircraft as it flies forward and adjust the camera's position accordingly.
 MicaSense customer integration kits are able to account for this tilt.